arthur-ver/deno-kysely-msodbcsql/README.md

 **This project takes a different approach.**

-Instead of emulating a Node.js environment, we leverage **Deno FFI (Foreign Function Interface)** to talk directly to the OS-level **Microsoft ODBC Driver**.
-This results in a "pure" Deno implementation that interacts with the database at the C-level, avoiding any Node.js dependencies.
+Instead of using Node.js libraries, we leverage **Deno FFI (Foreign Function Interface)** to talk directly to the OS-level **Microsoft ODBC Driver**.
+This results in a "pure" Deno implementation that interacts with the database at the C-level.

 ### Architecture